GaryManv/SQL-Project/starting_with_questions.md

 **Question 1: Which cities and countries have the highest level of transaction revenues on the site?**
 Thoughts: productrevenue (null),totaltransactionrevenue and revenue are the same.
 Will use revenue from analytics table.
 What to do with many nulls?
 Can we somehow calculate them , at least put some average value?
-Then the first will get total by country and chose the

 SQL Queries:
 -- creating union tables from analytics and all_sessions with less columns and grouped revenues in order to check y countryies and cities